 My name is Christie Buckner, and I've ridden and loved horses since I could walk.
 My parents competed in rodeos, and my fondest childhood memories revolve around horses.
 I have competed in rodeos since I was 4 years old, and now compete occasionally for fun.
 While attending college to become a Dental Hygienist, I worked for a reining trainer in Southern California.
 This is where I became a student of the horse, and greatly improved my skills for working with young horses.
 I now work as a Dental Hygienist, and enjoy working with our 5 horses we use on the cattle ranch and for rodeo events.
 I continue to work with various horse trainers, and I love how there is always more to learn when working with horses.
 I have been blessed with a loving and supportive family, yet I was a bit of an outcast during grade school.
 During these tough years, I clung to my horses for a sense of stability, kindness, and a judgement free zone.
 Wild Souls Ranch immediately caught my attention because I know personally how horses can be a refuge during tough times.
 Horses are kind, sensitive, and a direct reflection of yourself.
 The lessons they offer are priceless, and this program will continue to change these children's lives for the better.

-Youth Mentor: Madilyn Andersen (14 Years Old)
+Youth Mentor/ Ranch Hand: Madilyn Andersen (16 Years Old)

-My name is Madilyn Andersen, and I have been a part of Wild Souls Ranch for over a year now.
-I started as a youth participant in the program, and now I am a Youth Mentor volunteer for other kids and a paid Ranch Hand.
+My name is Madilyn Andersen, and I have been a part of Wild Souls Ranch for over 3 years now.
+I started as a youth participant in the program, and now I have graduated and am a Youth Mentor volunteer for other kids and a paid Ranch Hand.

 I came to the ranch not knowing what to expect, I knew nothing about horses.
 But after my first day I felt welcomed with open arms.
-Throughout my time at Wild Souls, I learned that the program is not about becoming a good horseback rider, its about improving yourself as a person and working through your challenges with the help of horses.
-After just a few months I fell in love with the horses, and started volunteering all of the free time that I had to help Savanah in any way that I could.
+Throughout my time at Wild Souls, I learned that the program is not about becoming a good horseback rider, it's about improving yourself as a person and working through your challenges with the help of horses.
+After just a few months I fell in love with the horses and started volunteering all of the free time that I had to help Savanah in any way that I could.
 I now want to help kids at Wild Souls Ranch the way that Savanah helped me.
-She accepted me for who I am, and treated me like her family.
+She accepted me for who I am and treated me like her family.
 She is always a shoulder to lean on, and she has taught me the love and respect she has for horses.
 I am so grateful to be able to come to Wild Souls Ranch!